Sergio Garcia: Flame still burns strongly for Fireballs captain

 “The only thing I can do out there is when I get called upon, just do my best, do what I do, do what I’ve always done here at Ryder Cups – and that’s everything.”

-LIV victory shows Garcia is still in the swing
+LIV Golf victory shows Garcia is still in the swing

-Garcia signed a LIV contract in 2022 and finished in the top 10 of the individual standings in that inaugural season.
+Garcia signed with LIV Golf in 2022 and finished in the top 10 of the individual standings in that inaugural season.
 He was 17th in 2023, with the highlight being a second place in Singapore.

 He earned his first individual LIV Golf win in 2024 with victory at Valderrama, the course he enjoys playing more than any other in the world.